Pokuttia

-Pokuttia, also known as Pokuttya or Pokutia, (Покуття; Pokucie; Pocuția) is a historical area of East-Central Europe, situated between the Dniester and Cheremosh rivers and the Carpathian Mountains, in the southwestern part of modern Ukraine.
+Pokuttia, also known as Pokuttya or Pokutia, (Покуття, /uk/; Pokucie; Pocuția) is a historical area of East-Central Europe, situated between the Dniester and Cheremosh rivers and the Carpathian Mountains, in the southwestern part of modern Ukraine.
 Although the historic heart of the area was Kolomyia, the name Pokuttia (literally 'around the corner') is derived from the town of Kuty, which literally means 'angles' or 'corners'.
 The region is now inhabited mainly by Ukrainians.

 History

 Pokuttia had been a part of the Kievan Rus' and one of its successor states, Halych-Volhynia during the early medieval period.
 Casimir III the Great moved to incorporate the region into the Kingdom of Poland after the death of Yuri II Boleslav, the last King of Ruthenia, in 1340, claiming dynastic rights.

 Władysław II Jagiełło, needing financial support for his battles against the Teutonic Knights, used the region as a guarantee for a loan which he obtained from Petru II of Moldavia, who was able to obtain economic rights over the region in 1388.
 Petru was eager to gain influence in the internal politics of the Kingdom of Poland, supporting the cause of his long-time allies, the Jagiellons of the Grand Duchy of Lithuania.
 Moldavia was thus able to exert a degree of influence on the region, however it remained within the territorial limits of the Kingdom of Poland.
 Eventually, the region became a matter for judicial and military dispute between the two states, because the debt was never repaid in full by Poland.

 In 1485, Moldavian prince Stephen the Great, having lost his country's access to the Black Sea the previous year to the Ottomans, was in serious need of alliances.
 He swore allegiance to Casimir IV Jagiellon, King of Poland in exchange for being allowed to occupy Pokuttia, in what is known as the Colomeea oath.
 Despite the region being under de facto Moldavian control, Poland still claimed sovereignty over it.

 From 1490-1492, due to increased oppression on local Ruthenian peasants under Polish rule, a series of rebellions was led by the Moldavian Petru Muha.
 The rebellion was joined by other Ruthenians, such as Cossacks and Hutsuls.
 Known as the Muha Rebellion, this series of revolts was indirectly supported by prince Stephen, and it is one of the earliest known examples of Ruthenian revolts against Polish rule.
 These rebellions saw the capture of various cities in Pokuttia, reaching as far west as Lviv, as well as deteriorating relations between Moldavia and Poland, due to Stephen's indirect support.